Tummy Time Tips for Newborns (From Birth to 2 Months Old)

 This is a great time to bond with baby and encourage language development while you are working on their motor skills.

-Final thoughts on how to do tummy with with your newborn
+Final thoughts on how to do tummy with your newborn

 - Research shows that tummy time helps babies achieve motor milestones